Spring Home Maintenance Tips

 Cleaning and maintenance of your home should be done inside and out.
 Although the tasks are different, ensuring all the elements of your home are in good working order can help keep your family safe and your maintenance expenses lower over the long run.

 Inside Your Home

-- Clean or replace your furnace filter.
+- Furnace: Clean or replace your furnace filter.

 Outside Your Home

-- Safely store oil and gas for lawn equipment and tools in a vented, locked area.
+- Lawn Equipment: Make sure lawn mowers, tractors and other equipment are tuned up before using.
+Store oil and gas for lawn equipment and tools in a vented, locked area.

 - Walkways and Driveways: Repair any cracks and broken or uneven surfaces to provide a safe, level walking area.

 A little home maintenance in the spring can go a long way to keeping your home safe and secure throughout the rest of the year.